phuvf/oscpoint/FEEDBACKS.md

     ```

 - `/oscpoint/v2/files/path [string: path]`
   The path to the OSCPoint folder, relative to the user's home directory.
-For more details about this feature, see the [FILES.md](FILES.md).
+For more details about this feature, see [FILES.md](FILES.md).